msteveb/tmake/README.md

 => Need support for shared lib
-=> polarsslwrap does not work on Windows because of the lack of fork, exec, poll => Need add all possible options to auto.def, including dependencies
+=> polarsslwrap does not work on Windows because of the lack of fork, exec, poll => Need to add all possible options to auto.def, including dependencies

 Build times?